Life with cats is full of surprises, mysteries, and behaviors that are just plain weird.

 The reverberations of your voice against the wall change the tone, timbre, pitch, and distribution of the sound.
 And the same thing happens when your cat meows at the wall.

-But the effect is even more intense for him since he’s able to hear much finer details and a wider range of pitches.
+But the effect is even more intense for him since he’s able to hear much finer details and a more comprehensive range of pitches.
 And he may find these variations absolutely fascinating.

 Like a voice changer or a cool microphone effect, the wall makes your cat sound more interesting, at least to his ears.
 Hey, you know what they say: one person’s annoying feline vocalizations are another’s avant-garde musical experiments!